-The created object is available only for the user who has created it.
+The created object is only available for the user who has created it.
 Other users of the same organization cannot add this specific object to their scans.
 However, they can run, edit and re-test the existing scans with the authentication objects created by other users.

 The authentication setup enables you to test access to the authenticated resources covered by the created object before using it in a scan, easily determine the configuration failures and fix them.

 You can enable Bright to get access to an authenticated resource by using any of the following authentication options:

 - Browser-based form authentication - is a simplified option of the form authentication method.
 Simply specify the relevant fields on login pages with the corresponding valid credentials to be entered into those fields.
 Using this data, Bright automatically completes the form in the same way you would to gain access to the protected pages.
 You are also able to configure a browser-based authentication object for multi-step login forms.